AdaptableTools/showcase-server-side-row-model/README.md

 It is based on AG Grid's own [nodejs example](https://www.ag-grid.com/react-data-grid/server-side-operations-nodejs/) and uses the same data source.

+It is a copy of the demo example provided in [Adaptable Docs](https://docs.adaptabletools.com/guide/dev-guide-row-models-server)

 In particular the demo shows how - with very little custom code - you are able to leverage key features in AdapTable while using the Server-Side Row Model, including:

 - [Evaluating Predicates](https://docs.adaptabletools.com/guide/adaptable-ql-predicate) (primarily used in Filters)